OneHealthIn/starter-academic/content/authors/admin/_index.md

 Skills Required:

-* Fluent in the English language
+* Fluency in the English language
 * Demonstrated interest and/or experience in One Health, Planetary Health, Public Health, Wildlife Health, Veterinary Health, Ecological Health, Mental Health, or other associated fields.

 Skills Desired: